 Whilst training a Patrol, Lieutenant Keith Salter took some Auxiliers into Shipham Quarry to display his skills.
 “I found an old lorry dumped at the back and blew bits out of it to show all the different ways of immobilising vehicles.
 Some weeks later I was hauled up to HQ.
 They'd had a complaint from the quarry owner that a valuable vehicle had been wantonly vandalised.
 Did I know anything about it?
 I had to go down to the quarry office to apologise.”

-Freddy Chapman remembered practice raids at RAF Colerne and Redlynch near Bruton home to the Royal Northumberland Fusiliers then later the Guards Armoured Division and after them, American forces.
+Freddie Chapman remembered practice raids at RAF Colerne and Redlynch near Bruton home to the Royal Northumberland Fusiliers then later the Guards Armoured Division and after them, American forces.
 “We would have been shot had we been caught.
-Otherwise it was an extraordinary, exciting game we played”
+Otherwise it was an extraordinary, exciting game we played”.

 In spring 1942 they were visited by Colonel Beyts and Lord Glanusk from Headquarters (Coleshill House).
 The Scout Section showed their visiting dignitaries an OB built for Longleat Patrol at which they were very impressed.